TamLem/TamLem/README.md

 I am Tam,

-- 🔭 I’m currently working on building projects in C and C++
+- 🔭 I’m currently working on building projects in <b> C and C++ </b>
-- 🌱 I’m currently learning systems programming, algorithms, network communication, and more
+- 🌱 I’m currently learning <b> systems programming, algorithms, network communication </b>, and more
-- 👯 I’m looking to collaborate on projects in C and C++, in embedded systems, and scientific computing
+- 👯 I’m looking to collaborate on projects in <b>C and C++ applied in embedded systems, and scientific computing, and also Web development</b>
 - 💬 Ask me about how I can help you with your project
 - 📫 How to reach me: [📧](mailto:tamworku2@gmail.com)